This Entire Neighborhood Near Northern California Was Mysteriously Abandoned And Nobody Knows Why

 Take your time to get to know the old buildings.
 In a lot of modern history classes, only the white settler's story is told.
 The gold rush, however, was a multicultural event and it is important to California's identity to recognize that.

 Have you ever visited Chinese Camp?
-It’s a ghostly place, and if you are into that kind of thing, you might like reading about Northern California’s Most Haunted Street.
+What did you think of this eerie abandoned neighborhood in NoCA?
+It's a ghostly place, and if you are into that kind of thing, you might like reading about the most haunted street in Northern California.